Working From Home, Telecommuting & Remote Work Definition

 Working From Home (WFH) Definition

 But this is not the reality; working from home is a part of our modern working life.
 Working from home means that on a specific day, a person is located at their home.
-It indicated a temporary arrangement, but in reality, all these words are interchangeable.
+It indicated a temporary arrangement, but all these words are interchangeable.

 Remote Working Definition